Divested-Mobile/CVE_Checker/README.md

 Quick Start
 -----------
-- Clone this repo, cd into it, run to compile the tool: gradle jar
+- Clone this repo, cd into it, and compile the tool: gradle jar
 - Put the resulting jar into your .bashrc: $DOS_BINARY_PATCHER
 - Clone the patches repo, put it into your .bashrc: $DOS_PATCHES_LINUX_CVES